 Decrease Organizational Complexity

-Unfortunately, a large number of companies waste time on simplifying complexities that are not the real culprits of making it difficult to get work dome in a way that makes sense.
-We believe that the first step to decrease organizational complexity is to understand where changing how work gets done will have the greatest impact on your strategic imperatives.
+Unfortunately, a large number of companies waste time on areas (symptoms) that are not fully responsible (root causes) for making it difficult to get work done in a way that makes sense.

 Understand Different Perspectives